uptonking/note4yaoo/lib-editor-prosemirror-collab.md

   - This is usually done with WebSockets, which adds another layer in the stack where bugs can hide.
   - This article shows a path to get rid of that layer by using a well-tested layer in the form as a syncing database.
 (PouchDB/CouchDB)
   - This approach has also been tested with Firestore.

+- You can follow the steps (changes) that are emitted from the active editor in the ClientSteps list table.
+Here you can see all the steps that are being sent from the clients.
+- The ServerSteps list table displays the history of the valid conflict free steps ( changes ).
+Each of these steps has a version just like git commits.

 - step: an object which describes the necessary information to update a document ( like add/delete a letter from a given position in a document.
 - ProseMirror document version: A version of the document starts from 0 and incremented every time a new step is applied.